Firefishy/steamnet2000.org.za/index.md

 ---
 layout: default
-title: Welcome to SteamNet 2000
+title: Welcome to Steamnet 2000
 ---

-# Welcome to SteamNet 2000
+# Welcome to Steamnet 2000

 ![Steam Locomotives in Action - Photo Credit: James Attwell Photography](/assets/steam-locomotives.jpg)

-Located in the heart of South Africa's Northern Cape region, **SteamNet 2000** embodies the spirit and heritage of steam railways.
+Located in the heart of South Africa's Northern Cape region, **Steamnet 2000** embodies the spirit and heritage of steam railways.
 Our base of operations is in Kimberley, a city with a rich history tied closely to the railways that once served as the lifelines of the region.

 ## Our Mission

-SteamNet 2000 is a dedicated club with a passion for restoring steam locomotives to their former glory.
+Steamnet 2000 is a dedicated club with a passion for restoring steam locomotives to their former glory.
 We aim to:

 - **Preserve the legacy** of steam railways in the Northern Cape.
 - **Boost tourism** in Kimberley by showcasing the beauty and heritage of steam locomotion.